First of all, how are you and your team doing in these COVID-19 times?

 Like many companies, we have had to adapt to deal with Covid.
 But fortunately, it hasn’t significantly impacted our business operations because we’ve always been a remote company.
 We work in the software industry, so we’re used to working with change, and I’m proud of how our team just took things in their stride and continues to support each other.

 My name is Jon Tobin, and I’m the Co-founder and Head of Growth at Userback.
-I’ve been working in the software industry for over a decade, and I guess you could say I love technology.
+I’ve worked in the software industry for over a decade, and I guess you could say I love technology.
 I’m passionate about how technology can be used to solve real-world problems.
-In a previous role where I dealt with web agencies and software designers, I saw firsthand how there was no easy way for these companies to collaborate and collect feedback from their users efficiently.
+In a previous role where I dealt with web agencies and software designers, I saw firsthand how there was no easy way for these companies to collaborate and efficiently collect feedback from their users.
 That’s when Userback was born.

 How does your company innovate?

-We’re on a mission to help software teams build better products that are driven by user feedback.
+We’re on a mission to help software teams build better products driven by user feedback.
 While collecting customer feedback is by no means a new concept, we’re innovating and changing the game by making it easy for software users to provide feedback visually with annotated screenshots and video recordings.
-By using our tech, software companies can collect better quality feedback that helps them resolve bugs faster, understand what their customers want, and collaborate more efficiently within their teams.
+Using our tech, software companies can collect better quality feedback that helps them resolve bugs faster, understand what their customers want, and collaborate more efficiently within their teams.

 How the Coronavirus pandemic affects your business, and how are you coping?

 We’re an agile software company, so it’s in our DNA to respond fast and pivot when required.
 As soon as it became clear that Covid was here to stay, we reviewed our product roadmap and asked ourselves what we could do to help our customers adapt to the changing landscape.
 We realized that workplaces were transitioning to remote operations, so we prioritized developing new collaboration features in our product to make that transition easier for them.

 Did you have to make difficult choices, and what are the lessons?